stepheweffie/ai-media-pipeline-desktop/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is provided as-is for educational and personal use.
-Please respect OpenAI's usage policies and your Airtable plan limits.
+Please respect OpenAI's usage policies and your Airtable plan limits when using this software.

 ---